See Reviews of Instructor Susan Habacivch

 All course lectures are pre-recorded and available for students to playback at their convenience.
 Weekly live problem solving and discussion sessions will be held where we collaboratively work on concepts and applications of concepts.
 Questions are welcomed!
 Students are not required to “meet” at the scheduled discussion time, but it is encouraged.
 Scheduled discussion times will be recorded for those unable to attend the live discussion times and available for approximately one month afterward.

 Students will be graded on homework, projects, notes, tests, and exams.
 Submitted student work will be graded and returned within one week of the due dates.
 Outside of class times, student may contact the teacher with any questions or concerns using the Canvas messages.
+An additional hour each week is set aside to assist students with Algebra 2 course work.
+To participate in this extra learning opportunity, students need to register separately.
+See Algebra 2 Math Lab for details and to register.

 Grades are perpetually available throughout the course and parents may contact me through Canvas messages on the course website.
 Parent-teacher conferences will be offered in the fall and spring of the year.